-We came up with a revolutionary way to irrigate orchards: it’s a subsurface irrigation system that sits five feet below the ground and creates a virtual water table that virtual water table creates a moisture plume that goes two feet high and 14 feet wide that where the plants feed on.
-The key to this is the unique design of our pipe, we call it the Aquifer Pipe.
+Here at UmidaAG, we invented a revolutionary way to irrigate orchards: it’s a subsurface irrigation system that sits five feet below the ground and creates a virtual water table creating a moisture plume which expands to two feet high and14 feet wide where the plants feed on.
+The key to this is the unique design is called the Aquifer Pipe.

 Advantages of Aquifer Pipe